 Are you worried that you may have a drinking problem?
 You aren't alone.
 Whether you're misusing alcohol or exhibiting signs of alcohol use disorder (AUD), having an alcohol problem is actually more common than you think.

 Nearly one-third of American adults are considered excessive drinkers, and 10 percent of them are considered alcoholics.
 This means that an estimated 15 million people cope with alcoholism across the country.

 Being around friends or family members with drinking problems, or spending time with people who struggle with addictive substance use, increases your risk of developing an alcohol problem.
 Similarly, if you or your family have a history of mental health disorders, you have a higher chance of AUD.1

-Many factors that lead to alcohol use disorders.2 Although generally, it starts with a drinking problem.
+Many factors lead to alcohol use disorders.2 Although generally, it starts with a drinking problem.
 Unless a person stops misusing alcohol, it will eventually lead to dependence and alcohol addiction.

 It’s important to understand the difference between problem drinking, like binge drinking and heavy drinking, versus suffering from alcoholism.
 The sooner you can recognize your drinking problem, the earlier you can take steps to quit alcohol.
-This gives you better chances for a successful recovery.
+This gives you a better chance for a successful recovery.

 What is the Difference Between a Drinking Problem & Alcoholism?

 Drinking problems refer to unhealthy drinking patterns.
-Think of them as bad habits which you picked up due to various influences.
+Think of them as bad habits that you picked up due to various influences.